Dean Malenko: All Elite Wrestling (2019–present)

-On May 24, 2019, All Elite Wrestling (AEW) announced that Malenko has joined them as a senior producer, which he makes occasional appearances on TNT since his last match on the December 27, 1999 episode of WCW Monday Nitro.
-He made an appearance in Philadelphia following the October 8, 2021 edition of Rampage when Tony Khan called him out alongside Jerry Lynn, Taz and Chris Jericho to thank them for inspiring him.
+On May 24, 2019, All Elite Wrestling (AEW) announced that Malenko had joined them as a senior producer.
+Malenko makes occasional on-screen appearances.
+He made an appearance in Philadelphia following the October 8, 2021, edition of Rampage when Tony Khan called him out alongside Jerry Lynn, Taz and Chris Jericho to thank them for inspiring him.

 Personal life

 Simon is Jewish.
 He and his wife Julie have three children.
 Their eldest, Larrisa, was born December 25, 1997.

 Simon had a heart attack in the latter half of 2010, but was back at work by Survivor Series on November 21.
 In November 2013, he was taken to a hospital and later sent home from a WWE European tour after suffering chest pains.
-Simon is living with Parkinson's disease.
+In 2019, Simon revealed that he had been diagnosed with Parkinson's disease.